MOZA Racing’s R21 Direct Drive Wheelbase is Back in Stock & Discounted!

 Load cell pedals are typically more expensive than potentiometer and hall effect sensors.
 However, the improvement in realism and performance often makes them worth considering as you upgrade your sim racing setup.

-A sim racing rig is a name given to the product that you mount your wheel and pedals to.
-Rigs can vary widely in price and quality.
+A sim racing cockpit or sim rig is the name given to the part of your sim racing setup that you mount your wheel and pedals to.
+Sim rigs can vary widely in design, price and quality.

-At a beginner level, you will find wheel stands that are completely independent of your seat.
-These allow you to attach your racing wheel and often pedals which prevents them from moving during use.
+At the entry-level, you will find sim racing wheel stands that are completely independent of your seat.
+These allow you to attach your racing wheel and pedals which prevent them from moving during use.

-This, along with a simple desk or table mount is generally considered a beginner set-up.
+This, along with a simple desk or table mount is generally considered a beginner sim racing setup.
 Higher-powered wheels and pedals will require a sturdier support structure to avoid flexing during use.

 Stepping up from a wheel stand you will find all-in-one sim rigs.
 These come in a variety of forms and span a wide price range.
 At the more budget-friendly end you will find models such as the PlaySeat Evolution and GT Omega ART.